msupply-foundation/msupply_docs/content/docs/introduction/faq.md

 #### What are the limits to data handling?

-There are three aspects to this question with Open mSupply-
+There are three aspects to this question with Open mSupply:
 * **Remote Sites** are where you do day-to-day work.
 * **Cloud hosted remote sites** can be used when you have full time high quality internet.
 * The **Central Server** is where master data is managed, and where all data from remote sites is aggregated for reporting.